Writers' Day Event Schedule

 A Bonus Lit Chat Interview

-Join us from 4 to 5 p.m., immediately after Writer's Day, for a Lit Chat Interview with Tiya Miles in the Hicks Auditorium.
+Join us from 4 to 5 p.m., immediately after Writers' Day, for a Lit Chat Interview with Tiya Miles in the Hicks Auditorium.
 The author of eight books, including four prizewinning histories about race and slavery, Tiya Miles is best known for the New York Times bestselling and 2021 National Book Award-winning book, All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake.
 Her latest work is Night Flyer: Harriet Tubman and the Faith and Dreams of a Free People, which was a finalist for the National Book Critics Circle Award in biography.

-# In Between Workshops
+# Between Workshops

-• How to access local newspapers, subject and bio files, atlases, and city directories
+- Accessing local newspapers, subject and bio files, atlases, and city directories

-• Using the Library’s digital images in your publication (copyright guidelines, use restrictions)
+- Using the Library’s digital images in your publication (copyright guidelines, use restrictions)

 Network with Local Writers Groups

-Representatives from several Northeast Florida organizations will exhibit at this year's event.
-If you're looking for feedback from fellow authors or just more learning opportunities, stop by their table.
-The list includes: Clay County Writers (sponsored by the Florida Writers Association), First Coast Romance Writers, Mystery Writers of America (Florida Chapter), Sci-Fi & Fantasy Writers of Jacksonville, FL (SFFJAX), Women Writing for (a) Change - Jacksonville, and The Write Vibe.
+The list of exhibitors (so far) includes: Clay County Writers (sponsored by the Florida Writers Association), Happy Tapir Press, Dr. Katherine Hutchinson-Hayes (author, editor, and book launch coach), Mystery Writers of America (Florida Chapter), Sci-Fi & Fantasy Writers of Jacksonville, FL (SFFJAX), Women Writing for (a) Change - Jacksonville, and The Write Vibe.

 Creative Break & Networking